Franklin County, Washington: Government

 Franklin County has a Board of County Commissioners which is the governmental authority of the county.
 The board consists of three commissioners; they are elected by the voters and serve four-year terms.
 Other elected county officials include Assessor, Auditor, Clerk, Coroner, Prosecuting Attorney, Sheriff, and Treasurer.

 Politics

-Franklin is a strongly Republican county in Presidential elections.
+Franklin is a reliably Republican county in Presidential elections.
 No Democratic presidential candidate has carried Franklin County since Lyndon B. Johnson’s 1964 landslide, and the last Democratic gubernatorial candidate it backed was Dixy Lee Ray in 1976.